ebzzry/ebzzry.github.io/emacs-dired.md

 /home/john/Desktop/foo:
 total used in directory 84 available 540767396 -rw-r--r-- 1 john users 5935 Sep 27 18:17 index.html
--rw-r--r-- 1 john users 5944 Sep 27 18:17 index2.html
 drwxr-xr-x 3 john users 4096 Sep 26 17:42 pics
 drwxr-xr-x 3 john users 4096 Sep 26 05:39 vids
 ```

-Okay, now that we have it, what can we do with it?
+Okay, now that you have it, what can you do with it?
 Well, here is a
-short list of what, we can do with it.
+short list of what, you can do with it.
 Take note, that the keyboard
 shortcuts in this article are case-sensitive, unless explicitly stated
 otherwise.